Over 2,000 at the Past Four Nehemiah Action Assemblies

-We have broken the threshold of 2,000 at the past three Nehemiah Action Assemblies!
+We have broken the threshold of 2,000 at the past four Nehemiah Action Assemblies!
 Up to 2,620 have been in attendance, united in their desire for a more just Palm Beach County.
 Their presence and the persistence of hundreds of leaders working to organize our turnout, research our issues, and conduct negotiation meetings with public officials have resulted in the following -

 Securing Funding for the County’s Affordable Housing Trust Fund